Carnival in Cadiz, Spain

 Dating back to the 16th century and influenced by the Carnival in Venice, a trading partner of Cadiz at the time.

-Carnival Cadiz festival rivals Rio in its riot of colors, floats, processions, fireworks and other entertainment.
+Carnival Cadiz festival rivals Rio in its riot of colours, floats, processions, fireworks and other entertainment.

-Nearly all areas of Spain celebrate carnival in the period of roughly two weeks before Lent is a time of festivities without inhibitions or disguises.
+Nearly all areas of Spain celebrate carnival roughly two weeks before Lent is a time of festivities without inhibitions or disguises.

-The Carnival of Cadiz is special for several reasons.
+The Carnival of Cadiz is unique for several reasons.

-It´s the oldest carnival on mainland Spain, only rivaled by the Carnival in Santa Cruz, Tenerife, on the Canary islands.
+It’s the oldest carnival in mainland Spain, only rivalled by the Carnival in Santa Cruz, Tenerife, on the Canary islands.

-In the 16th century, Cadiz did a lively trade with Venice which brought knowledge of it’s carnival to Cadiz with the result, that a desire arose to imitate the glamorous event.
+In the 16th century, Cadiz made a lively trade with Venice which brought knowledge of its carnival to Cadiz, resulting in a desire to imitate the glamorous event.

-Although there are elaborate costumes, parades and a carnival queen (which Venice Carnival does not have), the emphasis is not so much on glamour as rather on wit and satire.
+Although there are elaborate costumes, parades, and a carnival queen (which Venice Carnival does not have), the emphasis is not on glamour but on wit and satire.

-This may well have to do with the fact that the people of Cadiz are considered to be the wittiest in Spain, with a great sense of humor and a sharp tongue.
+This may well have to do with the fact that the people of Cadiz are considered the wittiest in Spain, with a great sense of humour and a sharp tongue.

-During the Franco regime, carnival was banned for fear of revolt.
-But, Cadiz resisted and continued to this day.
+During the Franco regime, carnivals were banned for fear of revolt.
+But Cadiz resisted and continued to this day.

 The most outstanding feature of this carnival is music and satire.